keep cats away

 Finally, remember that planning is key.
 If you need to stop cats from eating your plants and frequenting your property, then you need an action plan.
 These tips should help!

-What is the best cat repellent for the garden?
+What is the most effective cat repellent?

 See more: